MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 :::image type="content" source="media\microsoft-fabric-overview\saas-foundation.png" alt-text="Diagram of the software as a service foundation beneath the different workloads of Fabric.":::

-Fabric brings together workloads such as Data Engineering, Data Factory, Data Science, Data Warehouse, Real-time Analytics, and Power BI onto a shared SaaS foundation.
+Fabric brings together workloads such as Data Engineering, Data Factory, Data Science, Data Warehouse, Real-Time Analytics, and Power BI onto a shared SaaS foundation.
 This integration provides the following advantages:

 - An extensive range of deeply integrated analytics in the industry.
 - Shared experiences across workloads that are familiar and easy to learn.